 Methalox differs from other propellants in that it can be produced even on Mars, opening the door for refueling “pit stops” on future space missions.
 It’s also cryogenic, which makes it particularly difficult to work with.
 But as Kyle Deck, the team’s operations lead explained, “We wanted to expose ourselves to the future of propulsion.
 Not to mention the blue flame looks a lot cooler.”

-Last year, the team’s 20-foot methalox rocket blasted 9,300 feet into the sky, with over 13 seconds of burn time.
+At its last launch, the team’s 20-foot methalox rocket blasted 9,300 feet into the sky, with over 13 seconds of burn time.
 Students designed everything from the rocket’s propulsion system to its fins.
 Most of the work was done in the UCI Rocket Project’s campus lab, but the team also made trips out to the Mojave Desert for “hot-fire” tests and, of course, the launch.

 Read more about the team.